jupyter/jupyter_client/docs/messaging.rst

         # 'ok' if the request succeeded or 'error', with error information as in all other replies.
         'status': 'ok',

-        # A list of subshell ids.
+        # A list of subshell IDs.
         'subshell_id': [str]
     }